AlexSandilands/Sublime/README.md

 Theme:
 --------
+Note: If the highlighted row in the folder tree or auto complete table is a strange flourecent colour then the png is not being found.

+Make sure it is called:

+- row_highlight_darkred.png

+and is in the correct directory:

+- Linux: ~/.config/sublime-text-2/Packages/Theme\ -\ Default/
+- Windows: "C:Users/User/AppData/Roaming/Sublime Text 2/Packages/Theme - Default/"

+Installation:

 For Windows:

-Just copy the file into "C:Users/User/AppData/Roaming/Sublime Text 2/Packages/Theme - Default/" Make a backup file if you want
+Just copy the files into "C:Users/User/AppData/Roaming/Sublime Text 2/Packages/Theme - Default/" Make a backup file of Default.sublime-theme if you want.

 For Linux: